JamesNZL/algovision/README.md

 ## Project Documentation

 > [!important]
-> Visit the [GitHub Pages deployment](https://docs.jamesnzl.xyz/algovision) to view this project's documentation.
+> Visit the [GitHub Pages deployment](https://docs.jamesnzl.xyz/algovision) to view the documentation for this project.

 ## Software Used